NicolasDenoyelle/Hierarchical-monitors/README.md

        #SAMPLES_REDUCE:=monitor_samples_last; #No sample reduction.
 }

+#This monitor accumulate L3 miss on each L3
 L3_miss{
+	OBJ:=L3;
 	PERF_LIB:=accumulate;
 	EVSET:=PU;                            #Use accumulation of eventsets of child monitors on PU.
 }

+#This monitor print a single L3 balance value
 L3_balance{
+	OBJ:=Machine;
 	PERF_LIB:=hierarchical;
 	EVSET:=L3;                            #Read each L3 cache miss value.
 	SAMPLES_REDUCE:=gsl_stat_var;         #Not yet implemented in any plugin but would compute variance of L3 cache miss to check cache pressure balance